EnigmaCurry/d.rymcg.tech/wireguard/README.md

 From this directory, run:

 ```
-## Prints ALL of the peer configs:
+make show-wireguard-peers    ## Prints ALL of the peer configs.
-make show-wireguard-peers
 ```

 *All* of the peer config files will be printed to the screen in